violavv123/university-timetable-optimizer/README.md

 - **Four selectable scheduling algorithms** per timetable run (see below), with locked/preserved assignments supported for re-optimization.
 - **Timetable lifecycle**: generate → inspect diagnostics/metrics → publish → re-optimize, with full session-assignment views.
 - **JWT-based admin authentication** for all protected API routes.
-- **Idempotent database seeding** with a realistic multi-program faculty fixture for demoing and testing.
+- **Idempotent database seeding** with a realistic multi-program FIEK fixture for demoing and testing.
+The fixture is intentionally static; production data should be entered through the API.
 - **React dashboard** for data entry, run management, and timetable visualization.

 ## Architecture